junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Wound of the dimension, fixed by body of broken -- sounds poetically fair.
 And perfect for a penance.

 I'm back where I was.
-The tearing, confusing place.
+The deforming, confusing place.
 The dimension in between.

 I still hear the crying, his calling.